Joseph Havel

 Joseph Havel (born 1954) is a postmodernist American sculptor who was born in Minneapolis, Minnesota.
 Havel earned a BFA in Studio Arts from the University of Minnesota and an MFA from Pennsylvania State University.
 He received a National Endowment for the Arts Artist Fellowship in 1987 and a Louis Comfort Tiffany Artist's Fellowship in 1995.
-He lives and works in Houston, Texas and is Director of the Glassell School of Art.
+He lives and works in Houston, Texas and is the former Director of the Glassell School of Art.

 His work is in public collections in the U.S. and abroad including: